gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% callout alt=true %}

-If you've already deleted _Apple Maps_ and are only deleting _Google Maps_, you can skip this step.
+If you've already deleted Apple Maps and are **only deleting Google Maps**, you can skip this step.

 {% /callout %}

-Once you've allowed deleting apps, for some reason iOS still won't let you delete the _Apple Maps_ app.
-The workaround for this is to _fully power-off the phone and restart it._ To power off the phone, hold down the "side" button and the "volume down" button at the same time.
+Once you've allowed deleting apps, you won't actually be able to delete _Apple Maps_ until you fully power off the phone and restart.
+To power off the phone, hold down the "side" button and the "volume down" button at the same time.

-{% image src="lockdown-iphone/slide-to-power-off.png" caption="Hold down side and volume down buttons to fully power off." alt="what you forgot locking down your kid's iPhone: hold down side and volume down buttons to power off" /%}
+{% image src="lockdown-iphone/slide-to-power-off.png" caption="Strangely, you have to power off before you can delete Apple maps" alt="what you forgot locking down your kid's iPhone: hold down side and volume down buttons to power off" /%}

 After the phone has powered off, turn it on again by holding the right side button until the Apple logo appears.